Ten dollars buys six meals.

 They typically contain food that has reached its expiration date based on marketable shelf life.
 But that doesn't mean the food isn't still good — far from it.

-While perishables such as dairy products do not last long afterwards, canned goods and packaged items typically have a useful life of six months to a year depending upon the food item.
+While perishables such as dairy products do not last long afterwards, canned goods and packaged items typically have a useful life of six months to a year spending upon the food item.

-There is little worry once the sorted items are provided to the 107 agencies of the food going bad.
+There is little worry once the sorted items are provided to the 92 food banks of the food going bad.
 It is almost always consumed within weeks of reaching a food pantry.

-Since 1976 when the Second Harvest was first established in Tracy, they have had no food quality issues while adhering to strict guidelines of both the United States Department of Agriculture and the county health department.
+Since 1976 when the Second Harvest operation serving the two counties was first established in Tracy, they have had no food quality issues while adhering to strict guidelines of both the United States Department of Agriculture and the county health department.

-Second Harvest moved to Manteca like many other distribution centers do in order to take full advantage of its central location between two major transportation routes.
+Second Harvest moved to Manteca like many other distribution centers do in order to take full advantage of its central location between two major transportation routes — Interstate 5 and Highway 99 — plus being on Highway 120 that accesses Gold Country counties that they serve.

 Kids do homework,